agbrs/agb/book/src/articles/objects_deep_dive.md

 This like an `Object` requires a sprite but also requires an `AffineMatrixInstance` and an `AffineMode`.
 The affine matrix instance can be thought of as an affine matrix stored in oam.

-The `affine` module goes over some detail in how to create affine matricies, the relevant part is `AffineMatrix::to_object_wrapping` which creates an `AffineMatrixObject` that is suitable for use in objects which then has the `oam` version of `AffineMatrixInstance`.
+The [`affine` module](https://docs.rs/agb/latest/agb/display/affine/index.html) goes over some detail in how to create affine matrices, the relevant part is `AffineMatrix::to_object_wrapping` which creates an `AffineMatrixObject` that is suitable for use in objects which then has the `oam` version of `AffineMatrixInstance`.
-When using a single affine matrix for multiple sprites, it is imperetive that you reuse the `AffineMatrixInstance` as otherwise you may run out of affine matricies.
+When using a single affine matrix for multiple sprites, it is important to reuse the `AffineMatrixInstance` as otherwise you may run out of affine matrices.

 ## Dynamic sprites